We are not there yet, but experts are optimistic about a jab to prevent HIV coming to market in the near future.

 We echo the words of Minister of Science and Technology Naledi Pandor at the inaugural Research for Prevention Conference in Cape Town in 2014: “We remain many years away from eliminating HIV as the epidemic continues to outpace our efforts to control it.
 The number of newly-infected people each year continues to outnumber those who gain access to treatment.
 We need new prevention tools if we are to escape this epidemic.
 Investment in research and development for new prevention tools remains a critical goal for us all.”

 And finally, we celebrate and acknowledge the role played by all those women and men, who join forces and participate in HIV vaccine trials.
 They show us it is only through a collaborative process of communities, scientists and governments that we shall be able to find an HIV vaccine.

-Tian Johnson works for the African Alliance for HIV Prevention in South Africa, Ntando Yola works for Prevention of HIV and Aids (APHA) at the Desmond Tutu HIV Foundation in South Africa, Morenike Folayan works from the New HIV Vaccine and Microbicide Advocacy Society in Nigeria, Udom Likhitwonnawut is from the National Community Advisory Board on Biomedical HIV Research in Thailand and Matthew Rose is an HIV prevention advocate from the United States.
+Tian Johnson works for the African Alliance for HIV Prevention in South Africa.
+Ntando Yola works for Prevention of HIV and Aids (APHA) at the Desmond Tutu HIV Foundation in South Africa.
+Morenike Folayan works from the New HIV Vaccine and Microbicide Advocacy Society in Nigeria.
+Udom Likhitwonnawut is from the National Community Advisory Board on Biomedical HIV Research in Thailand.
+Matthew Rose is an HIV prevention advocate from the United States.